• Skip to main content

 • Facebook

-Knowing many of you were in the same boat, I decided to gather some of our past ideas, as well as ask some of my friends if they have any other ideas for kids such as ours.
+Knowing many of you were in the same boat, I gathered some a collection of art ideas to encourage you to keep trying!
 The result is this collection of art projects and activities is geared towards inspiring reluctant artists.
 It goes without saying that eager artists will also enjoy these projects.

 I hope you try some of them and tell me how it goes!